HackRU/HackRU.github.io/README.md

-# ruhackhers-2018-coming-soon
+# HackRU splash page

-Splash page for HackHERS 2018
+A mirror of frontend for now, while I'm too lazy.